cheshire-cat-ai/docs/mkdocs/plugins/tools.md

 }
 ```

-This JSON, given in output from the LLM, is then used by the Cat to *actually* run the tool `socks_prices` passing `"pink"` as an argument.
+This JSON, given as output from the LLM, is then used by the Cat to *actually* run the tool `socks_prices` passing `"pink"` as an argument.

-Tool output is then passed back to the agent or directly returned to the chat, depending if you used simply `@hook` or `@hook(return_direct=True)` as decorator.
+Tool output is then passed back to the agent or directly returned to the chat, depending if you used simply `@tool` or `@tool(return_direct=True)` as decorator.

 You can use Tools to: